 - The Exotic Resort Zoo drive-thru safari (235 Zoo Trail, Johnson City)

 - Science Mill (101 S Lady Bird Ln, Johnson City) is a fun kids science museum.
+Read all about our time there.

 - Pedernales Falls State Park (2585 Park Rd 6026, Johnson City, TX 78636)